JUDSYS/v1Spec/judsys-spec.md

 Nameless certificates are self signed certificates meant for the end user.
 They are intended to serve as a way for people to start using and testing JUDSYS-1 without the need to pay the CAs.

 All nameless certificates **MUST** have, on both `subject` and `issuer`, the `INT/name` attribute with a single element `Nameless Certificate`.
-There **MUST NOT** be any other names.
+There **MUST NOT** be any other names nor any other attributes.

-The choice to prohibit names is intentional, as it ensures that no app will be able to display an unverified name, thus forcing the user to keep an "address book" to associate each person to their certificate.
+The choice to prohibit names is intentional, as it ensures that no implementation will be able to display an unverified name, thus forcing the user to keep an "address book" to associate each person to their certificate.

 ## Revocation

 # Proof of attribute

+A PA, Proof of Attribute, is a short signed message that adds an attribute to the holder under the authority of the issuer.

+Any one may issue a proof of attribute.
+The implementation **MUST NOT** attempt to verify of the issuer has "public faith" (i.e. what they say is assumed to be true by law).
+This task **MUST** be left to the user.

 ## Standard attributes